What is the Faith & Diabetes Initiative?

 When is the training?

-Following completion of the training, participants are required to run a 6-week Diabetes Self-Management Course at their community of faith.
+Following completion of the first part of the training, participants are required to run a 6-week Diabetes Self-Management Course at their community of faith.

 What are the costs to participate?